tytydraco/yessleep/out/I_currently_reside_inside_a_facility_for_victims_of_brainwashing_I_was_Rachel_Now_I_am_Astrid.md

 Tella didn't spike our drinks with mind rotting hallucinogens and sedatives.
 She just gave us weed.

 “Fuck.”
-Harvey's voice sounded like he was in a tunnel, a tangled slur rolling off his tongue.
+Harvey's voice sounded like he was in a tunnel, a tangled moan rolling off his tongue.
 I was half aware of Zach on his hands and knees… laughing.

 “What did you put in those…. drinks?”